Varicose Veins Home Remedies: Causes, Symptoms And Prevention

 Question: Does walking help if I have varicose veins?
 If so, should I wear compression stockings when walking?
 Would elastic bandages also work as my legs are almost too large for the stockings I bought?

-Answer: Varicose is derived from latin word varix meaning twisted.
+Answer: Varicose is derived from Latin word varix meaning twisted.
 Varicose veins are weak veins that are swollen and purplish in appearance.
 Veins become varicose when the impure blood is not carried to the heart due to the weak valves in the vein; instead the blood flows back, and pools in the vein and causes congestion.
 Varicose vein can occur in any part of the body; however legs are more susceptible to it.

 Causes And Symptoms Of Varicose Veins